decodedsports/DecodedSports.com/mrelo/README.md

 ### Autocorrelation

 Most Elo implementations differ the most with their handling of autocorrelation.
-Mr. Elo himself did not incorpoate this into his initial formulas.
+Mr. Elo himself did not incorpoate this into his original formulas.
 There are two types that most sports models must account for:

-<b>Win Autocorrelation</b>
+- <b>Win Autocorrelation</b>

 <i>Those likely to win will keep winning.</i>

 MrElo mirrors the default implementation on FiveThirtyEight.

-<b>Margin of Victory (MoV) Autocorrelation</b>
+- <b>Margin of Victory (MoV) Autocorrelation</b>

 <i>Those likely to win, are more likely to win by a lot.</i>